inferno-framework/inferno-reference-server/README.md

+This project (and the following README.md) started as a copy of https://github.com/hapifhir/hapi-fhir-jpaserver-starter

 # HAPI-FHIR Starter Project

 This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.